 * Flavor text notes: The Sirius Supercluster also contains Beta Eridani, aka Cursa (in arabic?).
 Hunt the Wumpus is an old game which takes place in a dodecahedron maze.
 Wumpuses can also be found in M.U.L.E., Nethack, MtG, and other games.
 Since the meeting portrayed is historical, I picked Beta Eridani which is located a mere 90 ly from Sol (i.e. somewhat closeby in many sci-fi settings).
 I'm not really sure how fast space travel is in the CC universe or how much of the galaxy that has been colonized.

 Afaik, Beta Eridani isn't a good host for planets with indigenous life, so I figured it would be better to use the colonization concept which is more probable than having each planet teeming with contemporary indigenous life anyways.
 I topped it off with a Precursor/Ancient race, because they create a sense of history and mystery.
-Oh yeah, the planet is doomed because Cursa is gonna swell up and become a red giant pretty soon.
+Oh yeah, the planet is doomed because Cursa is gonna swell up and become a red giant pretty soon (on a geological timescale).

 The Priorus are giants wasps (Predators?), a nod at the hexagonal shapes of the mazes where the Wumpus (Alien?) now lurk.
 Priorus = Prior Us.
 Yeah, Well, everything else is taken (ancients, precursors, etc).